adamdecaf/cert-manage/README.md

 **Note** This tool is still under its initial development.
 Expect things to break and change.

 The state of [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) trust isn't great.
 Any system you buy will come pre-loaded with trust of 50+ CA's.
-This means that your connections (and privay) are at risk if even one of them creates privacy-destructive certificates.
+This means that your connections (and privacy) are at risk if even one of them creates privacy-destructive certificates.
 Read up on the [background](#background) if you're interested.

 `cert-manage` is a tool to manage and limit trust of [x509 Certificates](https://en.wikipedia.org/wiki/X.509) stores on your machines and applications.